User Guide – PDF Password Protector Pro 2023 Edition

 - Portable Unlimited Edition to run on Unlimited PCs directly from USB disk

-- Works on both 32 bit & 64 bit Platforms starting from Windows XP to Windows 10
+- Works on both 32 bit & 64 bit Platforms starting from Windows Vista to Windows 11

-XenArmor PDF Password Protector Pro works on both 32-bit & 64-bit platforms starting from Windows XP to Windows 10.
+XenArmor PDF Password Protector Pro works on both 32-bit & 64-bit platforms starting from Windows Vista to Windows 11.

 Here are the specific details,